ARTLab-GT/hexed/README.md

 to vizualize the solution.
 Note: on my machine, demo takes approximately 5 seconds to run in Release mode.
 If you build in Debug mode, it may take a very long time.

-Performance data for the kernels can be obtained by navigating to `script/` (from the project root directory) and running `python3 benchmark.py`.
-This will show you a plot of performance data.
+Performance data for the kernels can be visualized by running `python3 benchmark.py` from the build directory.

 ## Dependencies
 Eigen must be available in your include path.
 Tecio must be available in a directory that you may specify.